 Current monthly income determines your median income.
 CMI is based on an average of your household income for the six months before filing a bankruptcy case.
 To calculate your current monthly income, add all income received during the six months before the month you intend to file your Chapter 13 petition and divide the sum by six.

-Household income includes all wages, salaries, and other income, except for income received under the Social Security Act, including SSI and SSDI.
+Household income includes for instance all wages, salaries, and other income, except for income received under the Social Security Act, including SSI and SSDI.
 Also, most payments to crime victims are not included in CMI.
 If your spouse is not filing for bankruptcy relief, you must still include your spouse’s income when calculating CMI.
 Retirement income and pensions are also included in CMI.

-If the median income is below the state median income level, you may qualify for a three-year Chapter 13 plan.
+Though if the median income is below the state median income level, you may qualify for a three-year Chapter 13 plan.
 Although, you can choose to file a five-year plan to lower the monthly payments.
 Below is the Chapter 7 Means Test Calculator that considers this information to help make it simpler.

 Median income levels adjust every few months based on updated information from the Internal Revenue Service and the Census Bureau.
 You can view the current median income figures of Massachusetts households below for cases filed on or after November 1, 2020.
 Please note that you are able to $9,000 for each additional household member after the 9 shown in the table below.